Looking for the best frying pan out there? What makes a frying pan "the best"?

 Here, we rank our favorite frying pans based on every category we could think of.
 If you're shopping for skillets, you may be a little dazed by all the options out there.
 Understanding the different types of pans and what they're used for is the first step to finding the pan, or pans, that will work best for you.

-Summary Table: Best Frying Pans/Skillet-Like Pans
+The Best Frying Pans/Skillet-Like Pans at a Glance

 This table lists frying pans by the type of material they're made from.
 Knowing how they're used can help you decide which material is best for you.